 Refreshing, citrus-scented lemongrass imparts a unique flavor to the recipes.
 Its rough, tufted stems and leaf buds are among the most sought-after herbal parts employed in an array of cuisine all over South and East Asian regions.

 Botanically, this herb belongs to the grass family of Poaceae.
 Scientific name: Cymbopogon citratus.
-It is native to Southern part of India and Sri Lanka.
-The herb is one of the popular ingredients used in Thailand, Vietnam, Malaysia, Cambodia, and Indonesia and as far as African and American continents for its culinary and medicinal purposes.
+It is native to the Southern part of India and Sri Lanka.
+The herb is one of the popular ingredients used in Thailand, Vietnam, Malaysia, Cambodia, and Indonesia, and as far as African and American continents for its culinary and medicinal purposes.

 |Lemongrass herb (Cymbopogon citratus).